 how the latest technologies can help a plant meet SQF guidelinesAny modern food manufacturing facility employs compressed air extensively in the plant.
 As common as it is, the potential hazards associated with this powerful utility are not obvious and apparent.
 Food hygiene legislation to protect the consumer places the duty of care on the food manufacturer.
 For this reason, many companies often devise their own internal air quality standards based upon what they think or have been told are “best practices.”
 This is no wonder, as the published collections of Good Manufacturing Practices (GMPs) that relate to compressed air are nebulous and difficult to wade through (Figure 1).

 Understandably this has led to a significant difference in the quality of compressed air used throughout the food and beverage industry, with major differences even existing in plants owned by the same company.
 The goal of this article is to help make sense of it all.
 First, we outline the potential risks and hazards that compressed air systems can introduce to food products.
 We then benchmark published Good Manufacturing Practices as they relate to compressed air use in a food processing facility under a Global Food Safety Initiative (SQF, BRC, FSSC22000) environment.
 Finally, we provide several compressed air quality GMPs based on those published standards.

 Figure 1: Published Good Manufacturing Practices related to compressed air can be difficult to understand and apply to a food processing facility.
-(MAKE AS LARGE AS POSSIBLE)
+Click here to enlarge.